(Satan, fallen angel – Gustave Dore, illustration in Milton’s epic poem Paradise Lost – Source)

 Demons have been summoned by people for many reasons.
 They teach us the secrets of arts, science and magic.
 When having contact with demons, we must maintain different relationships with them.
 Either for learning the magical arts, either for protection, for revenge and so on it is said they have been helping humans since the dawn of time, even before their unholy fall (when they were angels/archangels).

 Belonging to the Spiritual/Astral World, they to not have a certain form, an aspect through which we can recognize them.
 Because of this, every time we get visual manifestations from them it is possible to appear in different ways; of course, this also depends on the Demon’s preferences: some of them choose a different appearance each time they show themselves, others oscillate between few appearances ( it is possible that they appear each time under a different appearance but, occasionally, this appearances may repeat), others appear the same every time and others, prefer not to show themselves at all.
 Yet, in spite of this lack of precise appearance, they can easily be identified depending on other senses.
-For example, when invoking a Demon you can feel his presence (that of course, if he responded to your call) because of his energy – and every Demon has a different aura .
+For example, when invoking a Demon you can feel his presence (that of course, if he responded to your call) because of his energy.
+This, however, is a very disputed idea in the circles of solomonic and traditional magicians, who believe that without the physical appearance of a Demon, the ritual is not a success.
 Certainly there are other criteria left, but I will not dwell upon this problem more than I already have.

 (Demon Asmodeus/Asmoday in Dictionnaire Infernal by Collin de Plancy – source)